enplace2/elastic-search-queries/README.md

-Messing around with elastic query
+Messing around with elastic query and search times